pH7Software/pH7-Social-Dating-CMS/README.md

 **pH7's Social Dating Solution™** is a **Professional**, **Open Source** All-Inclusive **Turnkey Dating Software**.
 Fully responsive design, low-resource-intensive, powerful and very secure.

-**pH7Builder** (AKA "pH7CMS") offers 40+ modules and based on its homemade framework (pH7Framework).

-pH7Builder is the first Professional, Free and Open Source Social Dating Site Builder Software.
+**pH7Builder** (formerly known as **pH7CMS**) is the first Professional, Free and Open Source Social Dating Site Builder Software.
 By far, the first choice for creating enterprise-level Dating Apps/Service or social networking sites.

 **Imagine in 3 months' time, you have a well-known successful online community with thousands of happy users and without spending a dime for it!
 Instead, you spent money on advertising, user acquisition, and other marketing strategies...
 Imagine the time you have saved.
 The amazing business and freedom you have now created.**